awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ### Can I specify more than 25 Apache Airflow Workers?<a name="scaling-quota"></a>

  Yes\.
-Although you can specify up to 25 Apache Airflow *Workers* on the Amazon MWAA console, you can configure up to 50 on an environment by requesting a quota increase\.
-We recommend using Apache Airflow v2\.2\.2 for an environment with more than 25 *Workers*\.
-To learn more, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html)\.
+Although you can specify up to 25 Apache Airflow workers on the Amazon MWAA console, you can configure up to 50 on an environment by requesting a quota increase\.
+For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html)\.

 ## Use cases<a name="t-common-questions"></a>